florenceyuelin/florenceyuelin.github.io/index.md

 ## Current Projects

-1. Nationality Backlash: Multinational Corporations in the Shadow of Home–Host State Rivalry
+1. Nationality Backlash: Multinational Corporations in the Shadow of Home-Host State Rivalry
-- Revise & Resubmit
+(*Revise & Resubmit*)

 2. Sink or Swim Together?
 How the Rule of Law Affects Cross-Border Investment